romaricdrigon/MetaYaml/README.md

 # MetaYaml

 A `[put your file type here]` schema validator using `[put another file type here]` files.
 At the moment, file type can be Json, Yaml, or XML.
+It can also generate an XSD file (experimental).

 _The name comes from the fact that it was initially made to implement a pseudo-schema for Yaml files._